ICE: Integrated Chemical Environment

 Successful computational toxicology projects depend on high-quality data that are freely available and formatted for use in computational workflows.
 The Integrated Chemical Environment (ICE) addresses the data needs frequently expressed by NICEATM stakeholders.
 Launched in March 2017, ICE provides curated data from NICEATM, its partners, and other resources, as well as tools to facilitate the safety assessment of chemicals.
 An article published in November 2022 in Frontiers in Toxicology (Daniel et al. 2022) provides the most recent detailed overview of ICE.

-• Hill et al. (Computational Toxicology II session): "Incorporating Ontologies into High Throughput Screening Assay Annotations to Increase Data Use and Interpretation"
+- Hill et al.: "Incorporating Ontologies into High-throughput Screening Assay Annotations to Facilitate Interpretation and Increase Data Use"

 ICE Data and Curation